Cy-Fair High School: Covid-19 Pandemic, 2021 Snow Storm, Firearm in Bathroom Trashcan, Budget Cut for School Buses

-In the school year 2020-2021, due to the Covid-19 pandemic, Cy-Fair High School students, staff, and teachers were required to wear a face mask on campus to protect each other from contacting Covid-19.
+In the school year 2020–2021, due to the COVID-19 pandemic, Cy-Fair High School students, staff, and teachers were required to wear a face mask on campus to protect each other from contacting COVID-19.
 Although Governor Greg Abbott made his announcement that went effective on March 10, 2021, which stated that Texans will no longer be required by state law to wear a mask in public, the school and the other schools in the district were still legally allowed to implement mask mandates.

-However, later on, in May of that same year, the district soon had no choice but to end the mandate due to Abbott signing an executive order that banned government entities, including public schools, from mandating masks.
-Therefore, face masks in Cy-Fair High School, and every other school in their district, were restricted from being able to choose whether or not to make mask mandates active in 2021-2022.
+However, later on, in May of that same year, the district soon had no choice but to end the mandate due to Abbott signing an executive order that banned mask requirements in public facilities.
+Therefore, face masks in Cy-Fair High School, and every other school in their district, were restricted from being able to choose whether or not to make mask mandates active in 2021–2022.
 On the other hand, they were able to keep social distancing guidelines in Cy-Fair High School, like in all of the schools in the district until the pandemic was over.

-Out of all of the schools in the Cypress Fairbanks School District, Cy-Fair High School has had the highest number of confirmed Covid-19 cases in the 2021-22 school year, according to district data.
+Out of all of the schools in the Cypress Fairbanks School District, Cy-Fair High School has had the highest number of confirmed COVID-19 cases in the 2021–22 school year, according to district data.

+On Thursday, May 23, 2024, a gun was reported in a trashcan in one of the boys' restrooms.
+According to Principal Ana Martin, once the school's administration figured out who had brought the weapon to the school, the student or students involved (identities are unknown to the public) were severely punished.

+For school year 2024–2025, due to limited money issues of the district, a budget reduction for school buses was made for all schools at CFISD, causing problematic changes to bus routes that faced backlash from students and parents alike, from all schools, with 79 bus routes being cut with no warning, massive traffic jams, and four children getting into accidents while walking or cycling to school for long distance in busy and not so pedestrian-friendly streets.
+All middle school and high school students in the district who lived two miles or less from their school did not have access to a school bus, because of this budget reduction.